jaredhuling/oem/cran-comments.md

 ## Update for 'oem'

-* Updates to latest version of Spectra
+* fixes deprecated std:: function use that cause the package to be kicked from CRAN

 ## Test environments